LAR/lincolnbeet_dataset/README.md

 # Download link and dataset reference
 The dataset contains 4402 images that contain weed plants and sugar beets which are located with object detection labels.
-The labels included in the dataset are in COCOjson, XML, and darknets formats.
+The image size is 1920 x 1080 pixels, and the labels included in the dataset are in COCOjson, XML, and darknets formats.
 To download the dataset, please click on the following link.

 https://www.dropbox.com/s/0rq7cc8t6rja632/all_fields_lincolnbeet.zip?dl=0